-Q: How will AMC Networks Inc. common stock trade?
+Q: How will AMC Networks common stock trade?

 A: There is not currently a public market for our common stock.
-We will apply to list our Class A Common Stock on NASDAQ under the symbol "AMCX."
+Our Class A Common Stock will be listed on NASDAQ under the symbol "AMCX."
 It is anticipated that trading will commence on a when-issued basis prior to the Distribution.
 On the first trading day following the Distribution date, when-issued trading in respect of our Class A Common Stock will end and regular-way trading will begin.
 Our Class B Common Stock will not be listed on a securities exchange.